(Cane Hill, Arkansas, April 26, 1892 – San Antonio, Texas, September 27, 1964).1

 Thomas Welch Blackburn, Sr., was a physician and surgeon in Arkansas.2 His son attended Oklahoma State University and, from 1914 to 1917, worked for Wagner Electric and Manufacturing Co., in St. Louis and then Commonwealth Steel Company in Illinois.3 He was in R.O.T.C. at Fort Sheridan, Illinois, when he registered for the draft.4 He attended ground school at the University of Illinois, graduating September 1, 1917.5

-Along with most of the men from his ground school class of about thirty, Blackburn chose or was chosen to go to Italy for flying training and thus sailed as one of the 150 cadets of the “Italian” or “second Oxford detachment” to England on the Carmania.
+Along with most of the men from his ground school class of about thirty, Blackburn chose or was chosen to go to Italy for flying training and thus sailed as one of the 150 men of the “Italian” or “second Oxford detachment” to England on the Carmania.
 They departed New York on September 18, 1917, and made a brief stopover at Halifax where they joined a convoy for the Atlantic crossing.
 When they docked at Liverpool on October 2, 1917, they learned that they were not to go to Italy, but to stay in England.
 They travelled down to Oxford where they spent the month of October repeating ground school.
 On November 3, 1917, most of the detachment, including Blackburn, went to Grantham in Lincolnshire to attend gunnery school at Harrowby Camp.
 He initially trained with a group that included Joseph Kirkbride Milnor, who kept a photo of them.
 Fifty of these men departed on November 19, 1917, for flying schools; Blackburn was among the men who remained at Grantham.